 - Cable labels need to be seen (offset away from patch field or unit)

 A telescoping lacer bar system is the most advanced horizontal cable management solution.
-The limitless number of mounting options and configurations allows for complete customization by the installer.
-Telescoping lacer bars can be mounted to eliminate cable strain and in combination with vertical lacer strips to meet the cabling needs of even the most high-density installation.
+The limitless number of mounting options and configurations allows the installer for complete customizations.
+Telescoping lacer bars can be mounted to eliminate cable strain.
+This is done in combination with vertical lacer strips to meet the cabling needs of even the most high-density installation.
 Cables can be dressed throughout an enclosure using cable ties or hook-and-loop straps.
 Additionally, telescoping lacer bars feature mounting holes to accommodate vertical lacer strips and the mounting brackets for vertical power strips.

-Horizontal telescoping lacer bars adjust to fit enclosure widths from 19” to 30”.
-The lacer bar can be mounted vertically or, to be used for reducing cable strain, it can be mounted horizontally as a cable tray.
-The horizontal telescoping lacer bar can be mounted to rackrail brackets or to the inside flange of the rackrail itself.
+Horizontal telescoping lacer bars adjust to fit enclosure widths from 19 inches to 30 inches.
+The lacer bar can be mounted vertically or horizontally as a cable tray to reduce cable strain.
+The horizontal telescoping lacer bar can be mounted to rack rail brackets or to the inside flange of the rackrail itself.
 The hold pattern is such that an installer may also mount the lacer bar directly to opposing vertical lacer strips.

 Front to rear telescoping lacer bars feature slots for cable ties or hook-and-loop straps.
 The slot patterns have been created to help manage cable bundles that run vertically or parallel to the floor.
-These lacer bars are available in several fixed and several adjustable lengths.
-Depending on the model, the front to rear telescoping lacer bar can mount to the front and rear rackrail of enclosures from 14.5” to 50” deep.
-The hole patterns of front to rear telescoping lacer bars accept mounting of vertical lacer strips and the mounting brackets for vertical power strips.
-The hole patterns have also been sized to accept the mounting of horizontal telescoping lacer bars for the creation of a complete, versatile cable management solution.
+These lacer bars are available in several fixed and adjustable lengths.
+Depending on the model, the front to rear telescoping lacer bar can mount to the front and rear rackrail of enclosures from 14.5 inches to 50 inches deep.
+The hole patterns of front to rear telescoping lacer bars accept mounting of vertical lacer strips; and the mounting brackets for vertical power strips.
+The hole patterns have also been sized to accept the mounting of horizontal telescoping lacer bars, for the creation of a complete, versatile cable management solution.

 Feed from both sides when cable radius is large